-Non-Delawareans looking to take a trip to the beach will find that out-of-state travelers are still required to quarantine for 14 days upon entering the state.
-The ban on short-term rentals also remains in effect.
+Non-Delawareans looking to take a trip to the beach will find that out-of-state travelers will not have to quarantine for two weeks upon arrival, starting June 1.

-Delaware State Police will station troopers at routes typically used by out-of-state travelers to enforce the mandatory quarantine.
-Those living out of state who wish to visit their beach homes can do so, but must abide by the mandatory quarantine.
+Previously, Delaware State Police stationed troopers at routes typically used by out-of-state travelers to enforce the mandatory quarantine, and those living out of state who wished to visit their beach homes were permitted to as long as they followed the mandatory quarantine mandate.

 Face coverings must be worn on the boardwalk, and are encouraged on the beach.

 People over 65 and those with underlying health conditions should continue to shelter in place.
 All beachgoers should avoid water fountains.